m3xicang0d/HCFHooker-Util-Hubcore/README.md

 You can add support with any HCF-Core, you only need to add the API or in any other case the .JAR of it.

 ## Implementation in Tablist
-The API where it is implemented is https://github.com/NoSequel/TabAPI
+The TabAPI where it is implemented is: https://github.com/NoSequel/TabAPI
 ```java
     @Override
     public TabElement getElement(Player player) {